Damienlee69/agregarr-docs/docs/faq/index.md

 **Do I need Plex Pass?**

-Yes, you need Plex Pass to create Collections.
+Yes, you need Plex Pass to fully utilise Agregarr.
+Without Plex Pass, you can create collections but they will only be visible on the Collections and Library Tab.

 ## Setup